- This event has passed.

 July 11 at 7:30 pm

-Parking for the concert will be behind the Pavilion in the grass field.
+Parking for the concert is free and will be behind the Pavilion in the grass field.
 Hale Farm & Village staff will have directional signs posted and help with traffic flow.

 Attendees may bring food and beverages to the concert, including alcoholic beverages.
 There will not be food or beverages available for purchase at the concert.